ESAT Chemistry: Revision Notes

 Less commonC6.2

-This topic explains why atoms react: to achieve the stable electron structure of a noble gas.
-The type of chemical bond formed—ionic or covalent—is determined by whether the reacting atoms are metals or non-metals.
+Atoms react to achieve the stable electron structure of a noble gas, and the type of bond formed, ionic or covalent, depends on whether the reacting atoms are metals or non-metals.

 Revise this topic ›Formation of Ionic Bonds